deepgram/web-next/content/blog/posts/new-spanish-and-turkish-language-models-and-updated-general-models/index.md

 ---
-title: New Spanish and Turkish Language Models and Updated General Models
+title: "New Spanish and Turkish Language Models and Updated General Models"
-description: We have general released a new Spanish and Turkish speech model, improve all our general models and are limited releasing a Hindi and Conversational AI model
+description: "We have general released a new Spanish and Turkish speech model, improve all our general models and are limited releasing a Hindi and Conversational AI model"
 date: 2021-05-10
 cover: https://res.cloudinary.com/deepgram/image/upload/v1635446349/blog/2021/05/new-spanish-and-turkish-language-models-and-updated-general-models/spanish-turkish-general-model-update-blog%402x.jpg
 authors: